-If this is your first yacht, or you are changing to a type of yacht you are not familiar with, for your own comfort and safety, please insure that you obtain handling and operating instruction and gain some experience before assuming command of the yacht.
+If this is your first yacht, or you are changing to a type of yacht you are not familiar with, for your own comfort and safety, please insure that you obtain handling and operating experience before assuming command of the yacht.
 Your dealer or yacht club will be pleased to advise you of local schools, or competent instructors.